ROM (Range of Motion) — amplitude of movement

 - Effects of Training at a High Versus Low Muscle-Tendon Unit Length on Musculoskeletal Adaptations: A Systematic Review and Meta-Analysis, 2021

-- The Influence of Range of Motion in Resistance Training on Muscle Strength and Hypertrophy: A Systematic Review and Meta-Analysis, 2019
+- Influence of Range of Motion in Strength Training on Muscle Strength and Hypertrophy: A Systematic Review and Meta-Analysis, 2019

-From my practice, I notice that many athletes sacrifice full range of motion for heavier weights.
+From my practice, I notice that many athletes sacrifice full range of motion for the sake of heavier weight.
 This almost always leads to stagnation in progress and an increased risk of injury, especially in squats and Romanian deadlifts.
 Focus on mindful movement and control, not just on lifting the weight.

 See more in the fitness guides of Sport Zona Academy.